eniora/InstantID-Unlocked/README.md

 - Enhance Non-Face Region with adjustable padding with profiles: Default, Balanced, High, or Custom padding amount.

 ⚡ Performance
 - Tweaks to improve VRAM usage compared to the original repo.
-- Runs well on 12GB+ GPUs (16GB recommended).
+Runs good on 12GB VRAM but 16GB+ is recommended.
 - Works on 8GB GPUs, but expect very slow generations (~15 minutes for 1280×960).

 And many many more improvements.